Professional

 worry

-- You catastrophize situations by imaging the
+- You catastrophize situations by imagining the

 worst-case scenario outcomes